Stem Cell Core

 Associate Research Scientist

-Achchhe received his PhD from University of Delhi, India.
-He worked as a postdoctoral researcher at Wake Forest University School of Medicine, NC, to understand host-pathogen interactions of the intracellular parasite, Chlamydia trachomatis.
-He entered the field of stem cell research by joining the laboratory of Ihor Lemischka at Icahn School of Medicine at Mount Sinai, New York, and was involved in the identification of gene networks in insulin resistance using patient-derived iPSCs.
-He worked in collaboration with Dr. Sunita D'Souza (now Director of the Center for Modeling Pediatric Diseases at St. Jude’s Children’s Research Hospital) in the Mount Sinai stem cell core facility, where he was trained in the generation of iPSCs and development of protocols for differentiation and characterization of skeletal muscle cells and adipocytes.
-Achchhe joined Columbia's Stem Cell Core Facility in the summer of 2016 where he offers diverse services, including reprogramming and differentiation of motor neurons, cortical neurons and brain organoids, hepatocytes, pancreatic progenitors, and skeletal muscle from hPSC.
+Achchhe received his PhD from the University of Delhi, India.
+He worked as a postdoctoral researcher at Wake Forest University School of Medicine, NC, to understand host-pathogen interactions of the intracellular parasite Chlamydia trachomatis.
+He entered the field of stem cell research by joining the laboratory of Dr. Ihor Lemischka at the Icahn School of Medicine at Mount Sinai, New York, and was involved in the identification of gene networks in insulin resistance using patient-derived iPSCs.
+He worked in collaboration with Dr. Sunita D'Souza (now Director of the Center for Modeling Pediatric Diseases at St. Jude’s Children’s Research Hospital) in the Mount Sinai Stem Cell Core Facility, where he was trained in the generation of iPSCs and development of protocols for differentiation and characterization of skeletal muscle cells and adipocytes.
+Achchhe joined the Columbia's Stem Cell Core Facility in the summer of 2016.
+He is in charge of diverse services, including training, reprogramming and differentiation of motor neurons, cortical neurons and brain organoids, hepatocytes, pancreatic progenitors, and skeletal muscle from hPSC.
 More recently, Achchhe became the head of the stem cell engineering section of the Stem Cell Core Facility.